-Department of Statistics and the College, and the Data Science Institute
+Department of Statistics and the College; Data Science Institute (DSI)

 I was previously a Distinguished Postdoctoral Researcher in the department of statistics at Columbia University, where I worked with the groups of David Blei and Peter Orbanz.
 I completed my Ph.D. in statistics at the University of Toronto, where I was advised by Daniel Roy.
 In a previous life, I worked on quantum computing at the University of Waterloo.
 I won a number of awards, including the Pierre Robillard award for best statistics thesis in Canada.

 I am an assistant professor of Statistics and Data Science at the University of Chicago and a research scientist at Google Cambridge.
 My recent work revolves around the intersection of machine learning and causal inference, as well as the design and evaluation of safe and credible AI systems.
 Other noteable areas of interests include network data, and the foundations of learning and statistical inference.